 Some Arabs descend from Keturah (Abraham's 2nd wife), Moses' 2 sons, and potentially earlier people who exited Noah's Ark.

 Noah's Ark rested in modern-day Turkey near the Armenian & Iranian borders.
-The earliest civilizations include those from Mesopotamia (Chaldeans, Akkadians, Sumerians, Assyrians and Babylonians) and shortly thereafter in Africa (Egyptians).
+The earliest civilizations include those from Mesopotamia (Akkadians, Sumerians, Assyrians and Chaldeans such as the Babylonians) and shortly thereafter in Africa (Egyptians).
 After the Flood, mankind spread across the globe from those regions.
 As a generalization, Japheth's offspring mostly moved into Europe but also spread into North Africa.
 The Greeks and Romans came from Japheth's line (through Javan) after his descendants began exploring the Meditteranean Sea.
 The early Indus Valley occupants appear to be descendants of Madai, a son of Japheth.
 Ham's offspring seemed to dominate both in Mesopotamia & the African continent.
 Shem's line mostly remained in the Middle East and Asia.
-Considering the gegraphic regions these family lines appear in, Asians like the Chinese mosty likely are either Semitic in origin or also from Japheth's line.
+Considering the geographic regions these family lines appear in, Asians like the Chinese could easily be considered either Semitic in origin or also from Japheth's line; but, other evidence links them with the Hittites or Sinites, making them Hamites.

 Of the 3 sons of Noah, 2 created regionally dominant languages.